MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 2. Access the following relative URL:

      - **/PollQuestions.html**
-     > **Note**: See that the file content is shown along with the photos in the subdirectory, but the html content is poorly designed.
+     > **Note**: See that the file content is shown along with the photos in the subdirectory, but the HTML content is poorly designed.

 3. Close the **Microsoft Edge** window.